Saving Big Cats and Other Animals at Turpentine Creek Wildlife Refuge

 Turpentine Creek Wildlife Refuge provides lifetime refuge for abandoned, abused and neglected big cats with a special emphasis on tigers, lions, leopards and cougars.
 Some had once been pets people had bought as cubs when they were small and appeared cuddly and manageable.
 But as the intern pointed out, wild animals are wild animals.
 As the animals grew, they became more aggressive and harder for the owners to manage.
 Sometimes they were locked in basements or sheds and otherwise abused.

 There were a few white tigers at the refuge.
 White tigers are not albinos as some people believe.
 The whiteness is the result of a double recessive gene.
-Of the 3,800 tigers left in the wild, none are white.
+At the time I visited the sanctuary, none of 3,800 tigers left in the wild were white.
 White tigers exist in captivity because people think they’re pretty.
 In the 1950s, a man in India found a male white tiger and bred it with its daughter to create more white tigers.
 The white tigers alive today are the result of severe inbreeding.
 That inbreeding creates so many health problems that only 1 in 30 survive.

 One white tiger at the refuge had been rescued at the age of five.
 She’d been used for breeding in a manner similar to those of puppy mills and had a cub every four months, which is the length of a tiger pregnancy.
 In the wild, she would have had a cub every two to three years.